 UK drivers could be affected by the FCA redress scheme for car finance.
-The scheme is now confirmed, and some customers could hear from lenders in 2026.
-Use our survey to explore whether your agreement may fall within scope
+The scheme is confirmed, but it now faces legal challenges.
+Use our short survey to find your agreements and check whether they may fall within scope.

 FCA redress scheme car finance

 The FCA redress scheme for car finance could lead to refunds for millions of UK drivers.
-The FCA has now confirmed the scheme, which focuses on unfair car finance commission and aims to create a faster, more consistent route to compensation across the market.
+The FCA has confirmed the scheme, but it now faces legal challenges.
+The scheme focuses on some car finance agreements where firms may not have explained commission clearly.

 Why the FCA is acting now

-The FCA confirmed the motor finance redress scheme on 30th March 2026 after concluding that many lenders did not properly tell customers key information about their agreements.
+The FCA confirmed the motor finance redress scheme on 30th March 2026.
+It followed concerns that many firms did not give customers clear information about commission.
 The aim is to create a clear framework for firms to review affected agreements and pay compensation where consumers lost out.

 For years, dealers and brokers earned commission on car finance agreements.
 In some cases, higher interest charges increased that commission.
 Many customers say firms did not explain this clearly.
 As a result, some drivers may have paid more than they should have.
-That is why the FCA has now adopted a market-wide approach.
+That is why the FCA has adopted a market-wide redress scheme.

 A single redress scheme should give drivers a clearer route to compensation.
 It should also reduce delays and deliver more consistent outcomes across lenders.